OceanInternet/scripts/README.md

 scripts
 =======

-bash scripts to aid in web app development
+Bash scripts to aid in web app development.